hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

   ![11_11](res/11_11.png)

   Suppose that we wish to find records with a search-key value of $V$.
-Intuitively, the function starts at the root of the tree, and traverses the tree down until it reaches a leaf node that would contain the specified value if it exists in the tree.
-Sepecifically, starting with the root as the current node, the function repeats the following steps until a leaf node is reached.
+Intuitively, the function starts at the root of the tree and traverses the tree down until it reaches a leaf node that would contain the specified value if it exists in the tree.
+Specifically, starting with the root as the current node, the function repeats the following steps until a leaf node is reached.
 First, the current node is examined, looking for the smallest $i$ such that search-key value $K_i$ is greater than or equal to $V$.
-Suppose such a value is found; then, if $K_i$ is equal to $V$, the current node is set to the node pointed to by $P_{i+1}$, otherwise $K_i > V$, and the current node is set to the node pointed to by $P_i$.
-If no such value $K_i$ is found, then clearly $V > K_{m - 1}$, where $P_m$ is the last nonnull pointer in the node.
-In this case the current node is set to that pointed to by $P_m$.
+Suppose such a value is found; then, if $K_i$ is equal to $V$The current node is set to the node pointed to by $P_{i+1}$, otherwise $K_i > V$, and the current node is set to the node pointed to by $P_i$.
+If no such value $K_i$ is found, then clearly $V > K_{m - 1}$, where $P_m$ It is the last non-NULL pointer in the node.
+In this case, the current node is set to that pointed to by $P_m$.
 The above procedure is repeated, traversing down the tree until a leaf node is reached.

-  At the leaf node, if there is a search-key value equal to $V$, let $K_i$ be the first such value; pointer $P_i$ directs us to a record with search-key value $K_i$.
+  At the leaf node, if there is a search-key value equal to $V$, let $K_i$ be the first such value; pointer $P_i$ directs us to a record with a search-key value $K_i$.
 The function then returns the leaf node $L$ and the index $i$.
 If no search-key with value $V$ is found in the leaf node, no record with key value $V$ exists in the relation, and function find returns null, to indicate failure.

 - Updates on $B^{+}-Trees$